nd-nuclear-theory/mcscript/INSTALL.md

 # 3. Environment variables

+  The mcscript job submission utility "qsubm" expects certain environment variables to be defined at submission time.
+The easiest way to ensure that these variables are defined is to define them in the shell initialization file for you your login shell (e.g., csh or bash).

   In your csh initialization file, define initialization as follows (adjusting directory names to match your own choices as appropriate):